Tips for setting up a pond to prevent pests from eating the fish.

 If you are planning to have Koi, carp or goldfish in your pond and you live in a very rural area filled with lots of critters remember to invest in some fine leaf netting.
 Draping this netting over your pond at night can prevent night creatures from making a meal of your precious fits.

 In our small pond, there is a problem with big herring birds - legs like stork.
 They will eat all the fish they can catch!
 Put a frame over the pond, if not too large, and attach plastic netting.
 Add some water hyacinth (they multiply very fast, so you don't need many).
 It is an aquatic plant with blue flowers: a perennial aquatic plant, native to the subtropical Americas but also found elsewhere that has glossy rounded leaves with bulbous stalks, and lilac-blue flowers.
-Widely cultivated as an ornamental, it has become a troublesome weed of waterways in many subtropical regions, including Australia, Africa, and Southeast Asia.

 Regarding the water hyacinth.
 Syd is right.
 Here in Australia it's a noxious weed, and a 'banned' plant as it takes over so quickly choking creeks and waterways.
 It's beautiful to look at, but bad in habit.
 Seems like it's not yet classified as a noxious weed in America and Canada.